Customer to customer: Origins

 There are many different classifications of marketing.
 From Government to Business (G2B), Business to Business (B2B), Business to Consumer (B2C), to Customer to Customer (C2C).
 While many companies usually operate in one or more of these areas, Customer to Customer businesses operate only within that specific area.
-Customer to Customer marketing has become more popular recently with the advent of the internet.
+Customer to Customer marketing has become more popular recently with the advent of the Internet.
 Services such as Craigslist, eBay, Facebook Marketplace, Mercari, OfferUp, and other classified and auction based sites & apps have allowed for greater interaction between consumers, facilitating the Customer to Customer model.
-Furthermore, as it becomes more economical for individuals to network on the internet via social websites and individual content creation, this marketing model has been greatly leveraged by businesses and individuals alike.
+Furthermore, as it becomes more economical for individuals to network on the Internet via social websites and individual content creation, this marketing model has been greatly leveraged by businesses and individuals alike.

 There are two implementations of customer to customer markets that are credited with its origin.
 These are classifieds and auctions.

 Newspapers and other similar publications were in frequent circulation and therefore were able to be used to facilitate a common need.
 Some people wanted things, other people had things and wanted to sell them.
 This was the birth of classifieds.
 The use of classifieds is referred to as classified advertisement.
 Normally used in text-based print, classified advertisement is now a strong vertical market that allows customers to communicate their needs with each other.
-In 2003, US classifieds market totaled $30.00 billion for both newspapers and online classified ad services.
+In 2003, the US classifieds market totaled $30.00 billion for both newspapers and online classified ad services.

 The oldest auction house is Stockholm Auction House (Stockholms Auktionsverk), which was established in Sweden in 1674.
 Auctions however, have been recorded as far back as 500 B.C.
-Deriving from the Latin word augēre, which means to "'increase' (or 'augment')".
-Auctions have since widely used a method of liquidating assets, and has evolved into many different variations.
-The most successful current form of auctions is based on the internet, such as eBay.
+Deriving from the Latin word augēre, which means "to increase" or "to augment".
+Auctions have since been widely used as a method of liquidating assets, and have evolved into many different variations.
+The most successful current form of auctions is based on the Internet, such as eBay.